 Accommodation capacity has been mapped in detail and is known for all hotels and guesthouses, holiday centres, youth hostels and private home accommodation.
 Response rates are over 90% for hotels, and between 85-90% for hotels and guesthouses combined (based on capacity).
 Estimations for non-responding hotels and guesthouses are based on capacity as well as the development of the number of arrivals and overnight stays within each region.
 The largest camping sites report monthly, and the response rates for camping sites have been satisfactory, covering around 95% of the total overnight stays.

-It has proven more difficult to collect data from sleeping-bag facilities and private home accommodation.
-Estimations for those who have not reported have been based on interviews with operators of community centres and representatives of regional bureaus, as well as local people involved.

-The number of overnight stays in unregistered residential/private apartments (Airbnb) has grown substantially in recent years, as well as stays in campers/cars outside of camping sites.
-Unpaid house-swap and other unpaid overnight stays have also been growing as accommodation for foreign visitors.
-This type of accommodation is out of scope in comparable accommodation statistics, produced in line with EU regulation.
-This is classified as alternative accommodation in this document.

 2.2.
 Border Survey

 Since June 2017, The Icelandic Tourist Bureau in collaboration with Statistics Iceland has been conducting a Border Survey at Keflavík International Airport.
 Close to 99% of all arrivals/departures of tourists are through Keflavík International Airport, making it by far the most important entry/exit point for Iceland and the Icelandic economy.